graymintmoon/graymintmoon.github.io/about.md

 <h5 class="page_section_title text_center">Gray Mint Moon Ahead</h5>

-<p>We foresee our futures with fruitful online businesses, maintaining lots of time together as a close-knit family, extending our talents and gifts for the greater good, doing what we absolutely love, traveling all over this beautiful world, and working alongside kindred spirits like you! </p>
+<p>We foresee our futures with fruitful online businesses, expanding our services to serve international clients, maintaining lots of time together as a close-knit family, extending our talents and gifts for the greater good, doing what we absolutely love, traveling all over this beautiful world, and continuing to work alongside kindred spirits like you!</p>

 <p>Thank you for visiting our website and reading our story.</p>